Python-GIS-book/site/source/part2/chapter-06/md/02-geometric-operations.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Centroid

 The centroid of a geometry is the geometric center of a given geometry (line, polygon or a geometry collection).
 Extracting the centroid of geometric features is useful in many cases.
-Geometric centroid can, for example, be used for locating text labels in visualizations.
+Geometric centroids can, for example, be used for locating text labels in visualizations.
 We can extract the center point of each polygon via the `centroid` attribute of the `geometry` column.
 The data should be in a projected coordinate reference system when calculating the centroids.
 If trying to calculate centroids based on latitude and longitude information, `geopandas` will warn us that the results are likely (slightly) incorrect.
 Our `GeoDataFrame` is in WGS 84 / UTM zone 14N (EPSG:32614) coordinate reference system (CRS) which is a projected one (we will learn more about these in the next section).
 Thus, we can directly proceed to calculating the centroids:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}